Inventory of the Assembly Labor and Employment Committee Records

 Arrangement

-Hearing files are arranged chronologically by date of hearing.
+Arranged chronologically by date of hearing.

 Scope and Content Note

 Hearing files for the committee may contain agendas, audiotapes, transcripts, testimony, background, and working files for regular session hearings as well as interim hearings and select joint hearings.
 Audiotapes and videotapes have been separated to a cold-storage vault for preservation purposes and separation sheets are in the hearing files to alert the researcher to the existence of these tapes.
+Also found within this series are hearing files for the Senate Committee on Industrial Relations for the years of 1995 and 1996 that were kept by the Assembly Labor and Employment Committee.

-Series 3.
-Subject Files, 1965-1990
+Series 3 Subject Files 1965-1990

 Physical Description: 83 files folders, 2 volumes